 When you'll get the payment

-You should get the payment by 24 December 2020 if you:
+You should have got the payment by 24 December 2020 if you:

 - qualify automatically

 - were getting free school meals on 30 November 2020

 You should have got the payment by the middle of January 2021 if you:

 - qualified for free school meals after 30 November 2020

 If you do not get the payment by 24 December 2020 and think you qualify you should contact your local council for more information.
 This is unless you applied or qualified for school meals after 30 November 2020.